GRANT & HELENAS GEAR

-Helena and Grant shoot mostly with Canon cameras and lenses, which they have found are exceptionally reliable despite the hot, harsh and dusty conditions they sometimes work in.
-Although Grant uses a wide variety of Canon gear, he does most of his shooting with his Canon 1Dx, Canon 5Dmk3 or 5Dmk4 and 7Dmk2.
+Helena and Grant shoot mostly with Canon cameras and lenses, which they have found are exceptionally reliable in a wide range of wildlife locations.
+Although Grant uses a wide variety of Canon gear, he does most of his shooting with his Canon 1DX Mark 3, Canon 1DX, Canon 5Dmk4, Canon EOS R6 and Canon 7Dmk2.
 However, for gear reviewing purposes and assisting guests on safari, he also familiarises himself with all levels of Canon and Nikon camera equipment.

-For parks and reserves where no off-road driving is allowed, focal lengths from about 400mm and upward come in useful.
+For parks and reserves where no off-road driving is allowed, focal lengths from about 400mm and upward to 600mm come in useful.

 Patience is of course another important piece of photographic equipment, and an under-rated one at that!